Cedric Cromwell, Chairman

 little doe served one term on the Mashpee Housing Authority as a commissioner and on the Mashpee Wampanoag Indian Tribal Council Board of Directors.
 Until recently announcing her candidacy for Vice Chairperson of the Mashpee Wamapanoag Tribe, she served on the Enrollment Committee for the tribe.

 jessie has also served in an advisory capacity for past and current Wampanoag cultural projects for various organizations and film productions.
 She lectures for colleges and universities and advises tribal communities and governments in the area of language project policy and curriculum development.
 Other of her passions are Wampanoag history and cooking, fishing, and traditional regalia craft and dance.

-Marie Stone, Secretary
+Ann Marie Askew, Secretary

 Yvonne Frye Avant, Tribal Council Member

 Yvonne is the longest standing Council member with 18 years committed to the leadership of the Tribe.
 She has also spent 4 years as a Commissioner with the Massachusetts Commission on Indian Affairs.
 Taking a 4 year break to represent the Tribe as a Commissioner, Yvonne was honored to do so but said she missed the more intimate, day to day, Tribal relationship she had as a Councilmember, thus ran for office and sat on Council again.
 Yvonne also brings to the Council a BA in Management from U-Mass Boston and many years of working with Tribal programs.
 She spent several years with the Mashpee Indian Education Program in its early years and 6 years working with the Boston Indian Council, now known as NAICOB (Native American Center of Boston) as their Employment and Training Coordinator.
 At that time she also filled in as weekend counselor at the Tecumseh House, an Alcoholic Rehabilitation Home for Native Americans.